MochiTarts/coding-lads-uimpactify/README.md

 1. npm install
 2. npm start
 The first command installs all dependencies.
-The second command runs the react script after which, a new window should open with the website.
+The second command runs the react script after which, a new browser window should open the website on localhost.